SirArnoldB/AirQualityIndex/README.md

 ## Notes

+- First time using PicoCSS for styling.
-- First time using PicoCSS.
+- First time using Railway for PostgreSQL database hosting.

 ## License